EmoryHPC/practical-data-science/README.md

 ### Practical Data Science Meets Open Science

 Open Science emphasizes transparency, reproducibility, collaboration, and accessibility in knowledge production.
-Practical Data Science naturally aligns with these commitments because both paradigms resist treating knowledge as fixed or private.
-Instead, they value knowledge as a process—emergent, collective, and always open to revision.
+Practical Data Science naturally aligns with these commitments because both paradigms resist treating knowledge as a static or resticted resource.
+Instead, they value knowledge as a process—emergent, collective, and open to iteration.

 Connections between the two paradigms: